tomthetrainer/slide-dev-prototype/Foundations_course/slides.md

     * Write Acknowledgement to Client
 * Follower
     * Replicates Write from Reader

+<!-- All of this needs to be spit out
+into single node and multi node
+Leaving for now -->
+---
+layout: main-full
+---

-* Read Only Replica
+#  Read Only Replica

 * Is not part of the cluster
 * Does not participate in quorum activities
 * Leader Elections
 * Accepting writes
 * Simply Replicates writes from the leader
 * For serving reads
 * For a kind of continuous backup

-<!-- All of this needs to be spit out
-into single node and multi node
-Leaving for now -->

 ---
-layout: main_full
+layout: two-cols
 ---